steveszc/rfcs/text/0580-destroyables.md

 4. Schedule setting destroyable such that `isDestroyed(destroyable)` returns `true`

-This algorithm results in the entire tree of destroyables being first marked as destroyed, then having all of their destructors called, and finally all being marked as `isDestroyed`.
+This algorithm results in the entire tree of destroyables being first marked as destroying, then having all of their destructors called, and finally all being marked as `isDestroyed`.
 There won't be any in between states where some items are marked as `isDestroying` while destroying, while others are not.